netops2devops/netops2devops.github.io/content/series/k8s-cilium-ipv6/part2.md

 In this part 2 of the series we successfully deployed

-1. k3s cluster in an IPv6 only network.
+1. k3s cluster in our IPv6 only network.
-2. hello-world app and verified connectivity in and out of the cluster
+2. A simple hello-world app and verified network connectivity in and out of the cluster

-But before I wrap up this post let's chew on this for a bit.
-Something to think about
+Now here's some food for thought -

 1. `kubectl get po -A -o wide` shows pod IPv6 addresses using a mix of GUA and ULA.
 Why is that?
-2. Where is that ULA addressing for the pods coming from?
-Is it possible to change those a GUA address?
-What are the security implications of doing so?
+2. Where are those ULA addresses for the pods coming from?
+What if you wanted to route pod addresses and use GUA ipv6 the way it's meant to be used?
+Are there any security issues to be aware of when routing the pod addresses?
-3. Why is the pod's actual ipv6 address being masqueraded (to the node address) when it tries to `curl ifconfig.io`?
-4. Isn't the whole point of using IPv6 to use global unicast addresses (GUA) so that we don't have deal with SNAT/masquerading?
-5. How can I make my pod addresses routable and use IPv6 the way lord intended it to be used?
-6. How do I securely expose my application outside the cluster over IPv6 without exposing my entire cluster internal network?
+3. How does a packet ingress and egress out of the cluster?

-What I was referring to in Part 1 as *wizardry and arcane magic in the realm of Kubernetes & IPv6 networking* is these kinds of questions (and more) that should be taken into account before deploying in production which I will cover in part 3.
+What I was referring to in Part 1 as *wizardry and arcane magic in the realm of Kubernetes & IPv6 networking* is these kinds of questions (and more) that should be taken into careful consideration before deploying in production which I will cover in part 3.